 As NDP is calculated by subtracting depreciation from GDP, NNP can be calculated by subtracting depreciation from GNP.
 The relationship between GDP and NDP is similar to the relationship between GNP and NNP.

-The major difference between the domestic product and national product indicators is that the domestic product indicators measure the value of finished goods and services produced inside a country’s geographic border, while national product indicators measure the value of finished goods and services produced by a country’s citizens.
+The major difference between the domestic product and national product indicators is that the domestic product indicators measure the value of finished goods and services produced inside a country’s geographic border.
+In contrast, national product indicators measure the value of finished goods and services produced by a country’s citizens.

-GDP and NDP consider the economic activity of a country geographically.
-Regardless of whether the products and services are produced by a domestic company or foreign company.
+GDP and NDP consider the economic activity of a country geographically, regardless of whether the products and services are produced by a domestic company or a foreign company.
 As long as they are produced within the country’s borders, they are counted into that country’s GDP.

 GNP and NNP measure the economic activity of a nation made by its citizens.
 The products and services provided by its citizens in a foreign country are considered a part of that nation’s GNP and NNP.
 The economic activities that take place inside the country but made by foreign companies are not included.